Canada’s International Human Rights Policy

 Canada has been a consistently strong voice for the protection of human rights and the advancement of democratic values, from our central role in the drafting of the Universal Declaration of Human Rights in 1947/1948 to our work at the United Nations today.
 Canada is a party to seven major international human rights conventions, as well as many others, and encourages all countries which have not made these commitments to do so.

-In formulating its international human rights policy, the Department of Foreign Affairs and International Trade seeks the views of the public, consults with other government departments and non-governmental organisations, engages in dialogue with counterparts abroad, and closely follows the work of the Parliamentary Sub-Committee on Human Rights and International Development and the Senate Committee on Human Rights.
+In formulating its international human rights policy, the Department of Foreign Affairs, Trade and Development seeks the views of the public, consults with other government departments and non-governmental organisations, engages in dialogue with counterparts abroad, and closely follows the work of the Parliamentary Sub-Committee on Human Rights and International Development and the Senate Committee on Human Rights.

 Human rights is a central theme of Canadian foreign policy for a number of reasons: